 - Add the reserved carrot and boiler onions around the meat.
-Cover the pot with a tight fitting lid and place into a pre-heated oven at 350°F/175°C for 2 hrs 20 minutes.
-(Alternatively, cover with foil if no lid is available.)
+Cover the pot with a tight-fitting lid and place it into a pre-heated oven at (350°F or 175°C) for 2 hrs 20 minutes.
+(Alternatively, cover with foil if no top is available.)

-- When the meat is cooked, carefully remove the short ribs by lifting them out with combination of a long sturdy metal spatula and set of tongs.
+- After the meat is cooked, carefully remove the short ribs by lifting them out with a combination of a long sturdy metal spatula and a set of tongs.
 Place the meat on a clean plate and reserve.

 Making the Guinness Draught Sauce

-- Using a slotted spoon or skimmer, remove the large chunks of carrot and boiler onions.
+- Remove the large chunks of carrot and boiler onions using a slotted spoon or skimmer.
 Reserve and keep warm.